request an appointment online.

 Brain tumor grades include:

-- Grade 4 (high-grade): Grade 4 tumors are the most aggressive.
-Tumor cells do not look like normal cells and are actively reproducing and growing.
+- Grade 4 (high-grade) — The tumor cells do not look like normal cells under a microscope and grow and spread very quickly.
 There may be areas of dead cells in the tumor.
+Grade 4 tumors usually cannot be completely removed by surgery.

 Clinical Trials